A healthier, and very easy vegan chocolate cake. Olive oil and tahini lend a nutty and fruity aroma and compliment its chocolate taste.

 - ½ cup (50 grams) dutch processed cocoa

 - 3 oz (80 grams) chopped dark chocolate, 55% cocoa, no-milk

 - 1 ⅓ cups (280 grams) sugar

-- Oil and flour or line with baking paper your baking pan.
+- Preheat your oven to 350°F (175°C) and oil and flour (or line with baking paper) your baking pan.

 If you like this post, Pin it!